What is Shamanism

 In supporting restoration of health and well-being a shamanic practitioner may draw upon:

-- Technologies of consciousness, altered states of being/consciousness, visionary practice and the skilled art of shamanic journeying into perceptual worlds of body, conscious and unconscious mind, emotion, soul, spirit and social-cultural landscapes, and nature for specific information and healing resources.
+- Technologies of consciousness, non ordinary states of being/shamanic states of consciousness, visionary practice and the skilled art of shamanic journeying into perceptual worlds of body, conscious and unconscious mind, emotion, soul, spirit and social-cultural landscapes, and nature for specific information and healing resources.
 Traditionally shamanic practitioners journey within the Lower, Middle, and Upper worlds for individual and community resources.
 A shamanic practitioner negotiates the balance between the seen and unseen forces of the life-giving energies, carries messages of the spirits that sole purpose is to provide us with direction and healing.

 - Connection with compassionate spiritual resources & helpers, totemic medicine, and ancestors to assist in the shamanic journey, personal and community direction and healing.

-- Breath Work, Instrumentation, Song, Meditation, Movement Trance-In-Formation, Prayer, & Dream Induction, Hypnotic techniques as a vehicle for movement within shamanic state of being/consciousness and the processing of physiological energy.
+- Breath Work, Instrumentation, Song, Meditation, Movement Trance-In-Formation, Prayer, Fasting, Vision Questing, & Dream Induction, Hypnotic techniques as a vehicle for movement within shamanic state of being/consciousness and the processing of spiritual-psycho-physiological energy.

 - Processes to Re-Mind and Re-Member an individual’s intimate multi-sensory body connection with the natural world.